7 evidence-based principles based on the law and what research tells us works best to support young people.

 Building this Principle into your strategies

-Long-term and sustainable improvements are most likely to be achieved with a joint commitment to improvement between agencies at a local authority and national level.
+Long term and sustainable improvements are most likely to be achieved with a joint commitment to improvement among agencies at local authority and national level.
 Learning from local transitions work should directly contribute to national policy and the continual improvement of transitions support for young people across Scotland.
-Robust, up to date data is essential.
+Robust, current data is essential.
 The findings from the Compass National Data Report help all partners – Scottish Government, local authorities, health boards and service providers – understand where best to focus efforts and resources to improve support for young disabled people and their families.

 Next Principle